-Both of the procedures are more likely to be successful if done within two months of a fracture diagnosis.
+Both of these procedures are more likely to be successful if done within two months of a fracture diagnosis.
 They can help relieve pain and improve mobility when other measures fail to provide relief.

-- Once the space has opened up, the mixture will be injected to fill it up.
+- Once the space has opened up, the mixture is injected to fill it up.
 Imaging tests will help the surgeon confirm that the mixture is distributed properly.

 If only one vertebra is being treated, kyphoplasty usually takes less than an hour.

-Following the procedure, you’ll probably stay in the recovery room for a short time.
+Following the procedure, you’ll probably stay in a recovery room for a short time.
 You may be encouraged to get up and walk within an hour of the procedure.
 Some soreness is to be expected.